xihajun/tool-learning/STAR/Generate_genome.md

 The reason to do FASTQC is to see the quality of the dataset (I think, correct me if I am wrong as I am new in this stage).

 # THE "STAT" PART *what you really want*
+## Genome indices
 So before using this software, you will need to generate the genome indices.
 If you don't know how, don't worry, I don't know either.
-I think there is a command might be useful to you.
+I think these commands below might be useful.

 ```
 # Go to your workplace